COAS confirms death sentence to 12 terrorists

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: Chief of the Army Staff (COAS) General Qamar Javed Bajwa on Monday confirmed death sentences awarded to 12 hardcore terrorists, who were involved in heinous offences related to terrorism, including killings of innocent civilians, attacking law enforcement agencies and the armed forces of Pakistan.
+RAWALPINDI: Chief of Army Staff (COAS) General Qamar Javed Bajwa on Monday confirmed death sentences awarded to 12 hardcore terrorists, who were involved in heinous offences related to terrorism, including killing of innocent civilians, attacking law enforcement agencies and armed forces of Pakistan.

 These convicts were tried by the special military courts.
 Besides, six other convicts have been awarded imprisonment.